 Tip 1.
 Ask yourself: Can I figure this problem out by solving it backward, by trying the multiple choice answers in the problem?
 It will work for a lot of problems on the GED math test.
 If you don’t know how to solve for “x,” you might be able to test the answers by substituting them for x to see if they work.

 Tip 2.
 If there are two answers that are opposites of each other, one is likely to be correct.
 It is just common sense in test writing.
 It takes a lot of time to think up opposites; therefore, the test writer is not going to take the time to write opposites for two answers that are not true.

 Online GED testing does NOT exist

 There is NO online GED test available.
 You must come to a state-designated testing site and sit for the subtests in person.

 If you see some website that offers “official” online GED testing, don’t believe in it.
 It’s a trap, you will lose your money, and a diploma issued by these websites is worth nothing.

 Your Learning Preferences

-One of the top excuses often repeated by people who didn’t get their GED is: “I don’t have money for GED books” but learning for a GED doesn’t need to cost money.
+One of the top excuses often repeated by people who didn’t get their GED is: “I don’t have money for GED books” but learning for your GED doesn’t need to cost money.
 It’s free to learn, but you need to want it.
 Are you ready for more?

-GED Prep and Your Family
+GED Prep and your family

-Make sure your family is supporting your learning for the GED exam.
-It is often overlooked.
-Assure that your family supports you mentally and helps with daily household tasks.
+Be sure that your family supports you mentally and helps with daily household tasks.
 What do you do if your family is not supportive?